 CUSO Financial Services (CFS) touts on its website that it specializes in nationwide broker-dealer and investment advisory services.
 The firm is also unique in that it serves both financial institutions and their clients.

-CFS is a registered investment advisor (RIA) and broker-dealer with more than $3.3 billion in assets under management (AUM).
+CFS is a registered investment advisor (RIA) and broker-dealer.
 The firm offers various asset management programs through investment advisor representatives (IARs).
 Some of these IARs may also offer stand-alone financial planning services around topics like estate planning and retirement income management.

 CUSO Financial Services Background

 CFS has been providing investment advisory services since 1997.
 Today, it exists as a limited partnership wholly owned by Atira Wealth Solutions, Inc., a Delaware-based corporation.